A-Musihin/Hackerton2023/README.md

 - Antonia (IT2o)

 # 1.2 TL:DR
-TaskPlanner - Task planning solution.
+TaskPlanner - Task planning solution.<br>
-A web application for learning and planning support.
+A web application for learning and planning support.<br>
-Developed with HTML/CSS/JAVASCRIPT.
+Developed with HTML/CSS/JAVASCRIPT.<br>

 # 2 Main Part
 In this Part we collected all important products for a successful Hackerton Project.